arphillips06/bw-pwned/docs/contributing.md

 ## Thank You

-BW-pwned is a small project, and contributions genuinely help keep it improving.
+bw-pwned is a small project, and contributions genuinely help keep it improving.
 Thank you for taking the time to contribute!